Beaver County Detecting Club Beaver County, Pennsylvania

 Section 6 Retiring officers shall turn over to their successors all records pertaining to their office at the December meeting.

-Section 8 In the event of a vacant officer’s position that cannot immediately be filled, the Board of Directors may temporarily appoint someone to fill that position until a successor can be voted upon by the general membership.
+Section 8 In the event of a vacant officer’s position that cannot immediately be filled, the Executive Committee may temporarily appoint someone to fill that position until a successor can be voted upon by the general membership.
 (This could include the officer that just vacated that position even though it may exceed his or her two-year term limit.)

-Section 2 Special meetings may be called by the President or by the Board of Directors.
+Section 2 Special meetings may be called by the President or by the Executive Committee.

 Section 3 Twenty five percent (25%) of the membership shall constitute a quorum.

-.
-ARTICLE- VIII – AMENDMENTS .
-Section 1 These By-Laws may be amended at any regular meeting, by a two-thirds vote of those members present.
-Notice of amendments or revisions shall be submitted in writing and presented to all active members at a previous meeting, or by mail or email at least fifteen (15) days prior to such vote being held, whenever possible.
+ARTICLE- VIII – AMENDMENTS Section 1 These By-Laws may be amended at any regular meeting, by a two-thirds vote of those members present.
+Notice of amendments or revisions shall be submitted via email to all members in good standing ten (10) days prior to such vote being held.
+The email shall contain the current wording in the By-Laws and the wording of the proposed change.
+A discussion of the proposed change will precede the voting.
+If the proposed change passes, a footnote will be added to the By-Laws indicating the date the change was made.

-Section 2 The Board of Directors, on a yearly basis, shall review the By-laws for potential revisions.
+Section 2 The Executive Committee, on a yearly basis, shall review the By-laws for potential revisions.

 Section 3 In the event of the dissolution of the BCDC, all its assets and funds shall be given to a non-profit organization(s) voted on by the membership.